HMS Inconstant (1783): French Revolutionary wars

 Inconstant returned to Woolwich and was fitted out again between January and February 1793 at a cost of £7,239.
 She was recommissioned under Captain Augustus Montgomery and joined the fleet under Richard Howe.
 She sailed to the West Indies in April, and captured the 14-gun Curieux there on 3 June 1793.

 Inconstant returned to England in July that year, sailing again in November bound for Toulon to join Samuel Hood's fleet.
 She was briefly commanded by Captain George Cockburn in 1794, who was succeeded by Thomas Fremantle in January 1795.
 Under Fremantle, and as part of the fleet under Admiral William Hotham, she fought against the 80-gun ship of the line Ça Ira on 10 March 1795. Ça Ira's superiority in firepower soon forced Fremantle to fall back.
 As he did so, HMS Agamemnon, commanded by Captain Horatio Nelson, surged past to continue the fight.
 This was a prelude to the Naval Battle of Genoa, fought over the next few days.

 On 25 March Inconstant recaptured HMS Speedy from the French, and went on to form part of Nelson's squadron in August.
 On 20 April 1796 she captured the French Unité.
 Unité was taken into service as HMS Surprise.
 Inconstant was then present at the evacuation of Leghorn on 26 June 1796.
+On 5 February, 1797 she and HMS Blanche captured American merchantman "Fortune" 4 leagues off Marseilles bound for to Genoa.
+She was seized for suspected trading with France and suspicious papers.
 After an active period in the Mediterranean, she was paid off in September 1797.
 She was refitted at Woolwich between March and June 1798, returning to service as a 20-gun troopship.
 She was commanded by Commander Milham Ponsonby until being paid off in October 1799, after which she was refitted and recommissioned as a fifth-rate under Commander John Ayscough.
 Inconstant was initially operating in the North Sea, before receiving orders to move to support operations in Egypt in 1801.
 Because Inconstant served in the navy's Egyptian campaign (8 March to 8 September 1801), her officers and crew qualified for the clasp "Egypt" to the Naval General Service Medal that the Admiralty authorised in 1850 for all surviving claimants.

 She came under the command of captain Richard Byron in October 1802, who was succeeded by Captain Edward Dickson by December.